MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$pop.md

 # $pop

 The `$pop` operator in MongoDB is used to remove the first or last element of an array.
-This operator is particularly useful when you need to manage arrays by removing elements from either end.
+This operator is useful when you need to manage arrays by removing elements from either end.
 The `$pop` operator can be used in update operations.

 ## Syntax